 Lipids are transported in the circulation packaged in lipoproteins.
 The clinical relevance of blood lipid levels is that abnormal levels of lipids in certain lipoproteins are linked to an increase risk of atherosclerosis.
 Atherosclerosis is a cardiovascular disease in which lipids and inflammatory cells accumulate in plaques within the walls of blood vessels.
 As a result, vessel walls are narrowed and clots may form, impeding blood flow and oxygen delivery and causing tissue injury.
 Heart disease occurs because the coronary arteries supplying the heart are a major site where atherosclerotic plaques form.

-Lipoproteins are particles that contain triacylglycerol, phospholipids and cholesterol and amphipathic proteins called apolipoproteins.
-You can refresh your memory about the structure of lipoproteins by visiting the web page from fall quarter.
+Lipoproteins are particles that contain triacylglycerol (TAG), cholesterol, phospholipids and amphipathic proteins called apolipoproteins.
+(You can refresh your memory about the structure of lipoproteins by visiting the webpage Lipoproteins from fall quarter).
 Lipoproteins can be differentiated on the basis of their density, but also by the types of apolipoproteins they contain.
 The degree of lipid in a lipoprotein affects its density—the lower the density of a lipoprotein, the more lipid it contains relative to protein.
 The four major types of lipoproteins are chylomicrons, very low-density lipoprotein (VLDL), low-density lipoprotein (LDL), and high-density lipoprotein (HDL).

-The figure below summarizes the fates of lipoproteins produced by the liver.
+The figure below summarizes the fates of the various lipoproteins.
 Refer to it as you read about the different lipoproteins.

-A lipid profile typically measures the levels of total cholesterol, LDL cholesterol, HDL cholesterol, and triglycerides.
-Dyslipidemia is the term that is used if lipid levels are outside the normal range.
+More common in the general population is dyslipidemia, which is the term that is used if lipid levels are outside the normal range.
+In a typical lipid profile, the fasting levels of total cholesterol, LDL cholesterol, HDL cholesterol, and triglycerides are determined.
 High levels of LDL cholesterol (the so-called “bad cholesterol”) greatly increase the risk for atherosclerosis because LDL particles contribute to the formation of atherosclerotic plaques.
-Low HDL levels ("good cholesterol") are an independent risk factor, because reverse cholesterol transport works to prevent plaque formation, or even cause regression of plaques once they have formed.
+Low levels of HDL cholesterol (the so-called "good cholesterol") are an independent risk factor, because reverse cholesterol transport works to prevent plaque formation, or may even cause regression of plaques once they have formed.
 HDL may also have anti-inflammatory properties that help reduce the risk of atherosclerosis.
 Fasting triglyceride levels are used to estimate the level of VLDL.
 High levels of triglycerides are also associated with an increased risk for atherosclerosis, although the mechanism is not entirely clear.

 The most important drugs for the treatment of dyslipidemia are by